bhabegger/elastic-dsl/README.md

 ## Current query response support

-The current library also provides a minimal templated support for deserializing Elastic responses.
+The current version also provides a minimal templated support for deserializing Elastic responses.

 For example, given the domain model record:
 ```